roody1901/roody1901/README.md

 - 👋 Hi, I’m a Software Engineer by Profession
-- 🌱 Currenlty working on .Net Technology, Also worked on Java, SpringBoot
+- 🌱 Worked on multiple tech stack like Java, SpringBoot, dotnet
-- 🔭 Right Now , I am learning frontend development (ReactJs)
+- 🔭 Right Now , I am kafka and redis
 - 👀 I’m interested in Coding and Develop Apps
 - 📫 How to reach me vibhanshu.p19@gmail.com